-7.5.3.1 See 7.5.2 but:

-- In the 1/8 Elimination Round the Organizer may assign one or two competitors to a target butt.
-They will go to the target butt to participate in the scoring and collection of the arrows. - In the 1/4 Finals Round there will be one competitor per target butt.
+- 7.5.3.1 See 7.5.2 applies with the following exceptions: - In the 1/8 Elimination Round the Organizer may assign one or two athletes to a target butt.
+They will go to the target butt to participate in the scoring and collection of the arrows. - In the 1/4 Finals Round there will be one athlete per target butt.
 At the discretion of the Organizers the matches may be shot simultaneously.
-In that case the competitors will go to the target butt to participate in the scoring and collection of the arrows.
-If there are not enough countdown clocks to time the matches individually, the DOS will control the matches together. - In all other Finals Rounds (individual matches, alternating shooting) each competitor will shoot on a separate target butt and will not go to the target butt to participate in the scoring and collection of the arrows.
-Each competitor will appoint an agent who will observe the scores recorded and withdraw the arrows.
-The arrows will be returned to the competitor at the completion of every end after the second end.
+In that case the athletes will go to the target butt to participate in the scoring and collection of the arrows.
+If there are not enough countdown clocks to time the matches individually, the DOS will control the matches together. - In all other Finals Rounds (individual matches, alternate shooting) each athlete will shoot on a separate target butt and will not go to the target to participate in the scoring and collection of the arrows.
+Each athlete will appoint an agent who will observe the scores recorded and withdraw the arrows.
+The arrows will be returned to the athlete at the completion of every end after the second end. - 7.5.3.2 Olympic Round Team Event - A team consists of three (3) athletes. - All members of a team must be announced prior to the start of the Qualification Round.
+Such members must take part in the Qualification Round and cannot be changed.

-7.5.4 Time Limits:
+7.5.4 Shooting Time and Time Limits:

-- 7.5.4.1 Forty seconds will be the time allowed for a competitor to shoot one arrow when the competitors alternate shooting in the Olympic Round matches, in order to break ties, or to shoot make-up arrows; - 7.5.4.2 One minute will be allowed for a team to shoot three (3) arrows, one per competitor, in the Olympic Team Round for the purpose of breaking ties. - 7.5.4.3 Two minutes will be the time allowed for a competitor to shoot an end of three (3) arrows; - 7.5.4.4 Three minutes will be the time allowed for an Olympic Round Team to shoot nine arrows; - 7.5.4.5 Four minutes will be the time allowed for a competitor to shoot an end of six arrows; - 7.5.4.6 The time limit may be extended in exceptional circumstances.
-(See article 7.7.2.6) - 7.5.4.7 Visual and acoustic signals indicate the start and the end of the time limits. - 7.5.4.7.1 A visual warning signal will be given thirty (30) seconds before the end of the time limit, except in the Finals Round of the Olympic Round when the competitors alternate shooting. - 7.5.4.7.2 Visual signals are to be placed on both sides of the field and, if necessary, in the clear lane between women's and men's target butts so that both right and left handed competitors will be able to see them.
-They are to be placed in front of the shooting line on each side of the field and in the clear lane at any distance shorter than 30 meters, as long as they are visible to all competitors on the shooting line.
+- 7.5.4.1 Thirty (30) seconds is the time allowed for an athlete to shoot one arrow (including tie-break) when shooting alternately in the Olympic Round matches; - 7.5.4.2 Forty (40) seconds is the time allowed for an athlete to shoot one (1) arrow in order to break ties, or to shoot make-up arrows. - 7.5.4.3 One (1) minute is allowed for a team to shoot three (3) arrows, one per athlete, in the Olympic Team Round for the purpose of breaking ties. - 7.5.4.4 Two (2) minutes is the time allowed for an athlete to shoot an end of three (3) arrows or for an Olympic Round team to shoot six (6) arrows; - 7.5.4.5 Four (4) minutes is the time allowed for an athlete to shoot an end of six arrows. - 7.5.4.6 The time limit may be extended in exceptional circumstances.

+7.5.5 Visual and acoustic time control.